-- Two new command-line options are available to handle tail calling sections to optimize the branch instruction at the end of the section, that is, use: - --tailreorder to move tail calling sections above their target, if possible - Two new command-line options enable you to control veneer generation in the ARM linker, that is, use: - --no_inlineveneer to disable inline veneers - --no_veneershare to prevent veneer sharing. - The ARM linker supports building, and linking against, shared libraries.
-New command-line options are available to build SVr4 and BPABI executable files and shared objects, BPABI DLLs, and to specify how code is generated, that is, use: - --sysv to build an SVr4 formatted ELF file - --shared to build an SVr4 shared object
+- Two new command-line options are available to handle tail calling sections to optimize the branch instruction at the end of the section, that is, use: - --tailreorder to move tail calling sections above their target, if possible - --info tailreorder to display information about tail calling sections that have been moved.

-- --fpic to link position-independent code - --init symbol to specify initialization code - --fini symbol to run code when unloading an executable file or shared object - --linux_abitag id to specify the minimum compatible Linux kernel version - --dynamiclinker name to change the default dynamic linker. - A new linker option is available, --startup, to use alternative C libraries with a different startup symbol.
+- Two new command-line options enable you to control veneer generation in the ARM linker, that is, use: - --no_inlineveneer to disable inline veneers - --no_veneershare to prevent veneer sharing. - The ARM linker supports building, and linking against, shared libraries.
+New command-line options are available to build SVr4 and BPABI executable files and shared objects, BPABI DLLs, and to specify how code is generated, that is, use: - --sysv to build an SVr4 formatted ELF file - --shared to build an SVr4 shared object - --soname name to specify the SONAME for a shared object - --fpic to link position-independent code - --init symbol to specify initialization code - --fini symbol to run code when unloading an executable file or shared object - --linux_abitag id to specify the minimum compatible Linux kernel version - -- dynamic linker name to change the default dynamic linker. - A new linker option is available, --startup, to use alternative C libraries with a different startup symbol.
 Similarly, the --cppinit option is available for C++ initialization code. - The ARM linker option --symbols lists local and global symbols used in the link step.
 In RVCT v2.2, this output no longer lists mapping symbols by default.
 A new command-line option, --list_mapping_symbols, now enables you to include mapping symbols in the output produced by --symbols. - If the linker detects objects that specify ARMv3 (obsolete in RVCT v2.2), it upgrades these to ARMv4 to be usable with ARM libraries.
 The linker displays a warning message where it raises the target architecture level. - The ARM linker enables you to refer to an input section by symbol name in your scatter load description files.
-See the description of input_symbol_pattern in RealView Compilation Tools v2.2 Linker and Utilities Guide.
+See the description of input_symbol_pattern in RealView Compilation Tools v3.0 Linker and Utilities Guide.

-2.3.4 Changes to the ARM assembler
+A.2.5 Changes to the ARM assembler